XamFormsExtended/Xfx.Controls/.github/ISSUE_TEMPLATE.md

 ## Bug

-* Version Number of Plugin:
+* Version Number of Control:
 * Device Tested On:
 * Simulator Tested On: